benjaminion/upgrading-ethereum-book/src/book.md

 ### Introduction

-We have a challenge ahead of us.
-My task is essentially to explain the following.
+Here's the opening sentence of [a paper](https://arxiv.org/abs/2110.10086) on attacks on the Ethereum&nbsp;2.0 consensus protocol:

 > The Proof-of-Stake (PoS) Ethereum consensus protocol is constructed by applying the finality gadget Casper FFG on top of the fork choice rule LMD GHOST, a flavor of the Greedy Heaviest-Observed Sub-Tree (GHOST) rule which considers only each participant’s most recent vote (Latest Message Driven, LMD).

-This is the opening sentence of [a paper](https://arxiv.org/abs/2110.10086) on attacks on the Ethereum&nbsp;2.0 consensus protocol.
+If that makes perfect sense to you then feel free to skip this chapter.
+Otherwise, read on!

-My hope is that, by the end of this chapter, this sentence will make perfect sense to you.
-There's a lot to unpack, but we'll be taking a fairly long run up to it, and in this introductory section I will just be covering some basic concepts and terminology that will be frequently appearing.
+Our aim is to understand that sentence in all its parts.
+There's a lot to unpack, but we'll take time over it.
+In this section we'll cover the basics like consensus, fork choice, and finality.

 #### Coming to consensus